 So much of what we do as human beings is grouping things together because they look somehow similar (clustering) and sorting things into categories (classification).
 So many business problems are one of projecting based on trends (regression).
 Search has long been used to group stuff together and finding that stuff has often meant dividing it up into classes.
 What is different is that we can automate that.

 However, it goes beyond this.
-In an era of rampant fraudulent news, reviews and transactions, Machine Learning allows search to sort through to the most relevant and most real results.
+In an era of rampant fraudulent news, reviews and transactions, Machine Learning allows a search enginer to sort through to the most relevant and most real results.
 This isn’t a nice to have anymore for most retailers, financial services or customer service sites.

-In healthcare and insurance similar types of diagnosis, claims, and notes can automatically be grouped.
+In healthcare and insurance industry similar types of diagnosis, claims, and notes can automatically be grouped.
 Across the board, as a user’s profile is filled out recommendations for that user or for similar items are a necessity in an era where there is more data than information.

 Migration to the cloud begins in earnest

 The sky is falling!
 Cloud, ho!
 Many organizations will cease to run their own data centers.
 If you make pizzas, you should just do that, not deploy servers all over the planet.
 With that said, there are legal and technical barriers that have to be overcome before we’re all serverless.
 Because search is needed behind the firewall as well as in the cloud, for some time we’ll see on-premise and hybrid solutions more commonly than all cloud.
 With that said, the weather report for 2018 is a partly cloudy when it comes to search.
 Expect fewer pure on-premise deployments as more companies turn to hybrid and cloud search installations.

 Search application development becomes a solved problem